The Empty Man (film): Development

 On February 9, 2016, it was announced that 20th Century Fox acquired the graphic novel The Empty Man from Boom!
 Studios for a feature film, with David Prior hired to write and direct the film.
-The supernatural thriller film would be produced by Ross Richie and Stephen Christy.
+The supernatural thriller film would be produced by Ross Richie, Stephen Christy, and Adam Yoelin.
 On July 7, 2016, it was announced that James Badge Dale was cast in the lead role as an ex-cop plagued by the violent deaths of his wife and son, who tries to find a missing girl.
 On September 27, 2016, it was announced that Aaron Poole was cast in the film to play Paul, an outdoorsy adventurer.

-The Empty Man was the last film to feature the original 20th Century Fox logo.
+Although marketing uses the 20th Century Studios branding, The Empty Man was the last film to feature the original 20th Century Fox logo in its entirety; 2024's Deadpool & Wolverine briefly showed the logo as a tribute.

 Design

 Creature designer Ken Barthelmey designed and sculpted the cave skeleton and other elements for the film.
 Prior hired him to work on the designs in 2016.
 Because the shooting schedule was close, Barthelmey had only a short amount of time to work on the designs.
 The main qualities Prior was looking for were "ancient age, authority, menace, and subtly more than human".
 Prior sent him paintings from Polish painter Zdzisław Beksiński and mentioned the Space Jockey in Alien for reference.
 Those inspirations eventually led Barthelmey to the film's final design.
 Barthelmey sculpted the cave skeleton in 3D.
 His model was 3D printed and built on set by production designer Craig Lathrop and his team.